vrw-GH/sunbird/dev/wp/wp-content/plugins/defender-security/readme.txt

 =  Does Defender offer spam protection and security? =

-A high percentage of Trackbacks and Pingbacks are spam.
-Defender allows you to easily disable both, giving you added security and protection.
+Yes, Defender provides multiple layers of spam protection and security.
+A large percentage of Trackbacks and Pingbacks are spam, and Defender allows you to easily disable both to reduce spam and improve site security.
+Additionally, Defender includes the AntiBot Global Firewall, which blocks known malicious IPs and bots before they even reach your site, offering proactive protection against common attacks and spam bots.

 = Will my site be protected from DDoS attacks and similar security threats? =